-Alex is a Liverpool-based producer, interested in art as activism, personal/societal change through radical arts, and queering everything.
-He is a graduate of loads of things, like University of Liverpool, Stage One Commercial Producer’s Workshop, and NUS’ Lead and Change Programme.
-When he’s not at Homotopia, he is the host and producer of the spoken word podcast, monthly event, and artist development programme A Lovely Word Festival and monthly spoken word night, based at the Liverpool Everyman.
-He also freelance produces the multi-award winning progressive brass band/theatre troupe Perhaps Contraption’s Nearly Human (“Completely extraordinary” BBC 6 Music), and Majid Mehdizadeh’s YMAM (Young Man’s Angry Movement) (**** Guardian,**** Stage), Felix Mufti’s be gay do crime by Transcend Theatre.
+Alex (He/Him) is a Liverpool-based producer, interested in art as activism, personal/societal change through radical arts.
+When he’s not at Homotopia, he is the host and producer of A Lovely Word Festival and monthly spoken word night, based at the Liverpool Everyman.
+His freelance producing credits include; progressive brass band Perhaps Contraption’s Nearly Human (“Completely extraordinary” BBC 6 Music), and Majid Mehdizadeh’s YMAM (Young Man’s Angry Movement) (**** Guardian,**** Stage), Felix Mufti’s be gay do crime by Transcend Theatre.

 At Homotopia Alex leads on: community projects, organisational growth, artist development (main contact for QueerCore), fundraising (main contact for adverts, sponsors, donors), and parts of the festival programme that we produce in-house.

 Alice Holland, Festival Programmer

 Olivia Graham, Marketing and Development Manager

 Olivia Graham (She/Her) is an activist, visual/audio artist and marketing expert from and based in Liverpool.
 When Olivia moved back to Liverpool in 2015, disheartened by the lack of equality in Liverpool’s art scene, Olivia founded an arts organisation aimed at reclaiming creative spaces through intersectional feminism and has continued to play a role in challenging the exclusion of marginalised creatives.

 Outside of Homotopia Olivia writes fiction, plays music, and freelances as a producer and editor on a variety of series of podcasts that platform marginalised voices.
 Olivia supports Liverpool Football Club.